joelek/nexus/readme.md

 ### Client-side routing

 Nexus includes support for applications utilizing client-side routing.
-The feature is turned _off_ by default and can be configured using the `--routing=<boolean>` argument.
+The feature is turned _on_ by default and can be configured using the `--routing=<boolean>` argument.

 Client-side routing is implemented as a redirect to the index document for all requests that would normally result in a 404 response.
 This allows an application to properly handle deep-linking using the history API but will alter to which resource relative URIs resolve.
 Placing a `<base href="/"/>` within the index document makes all relative URIs resolve with respect to the root directory which is the behaviour of the server with the feature turned off.